This post may contain affiliate links. Read our disclosure policy here.

 Speaking of freezer berries, how long have yours been in there?
 It’s time to get them out and use them for this recipe!
 If you don’t use your stand mixer enough, here is an excuse to use it!
 Or, go to a friend’s house (like I did) and make the recipe together.

-I skipped a step and used store bought graham crackers.
+I skipped a step and used store-bought graham crackers.
 Some brands are better than others but I’ll let you determine your purchase.
 This recipe is very forgiving, so even if you’ve tried to make your own graham cracker recipe and they failed miserably, I suggest you use them as sandwich cookies!
-Just yesterday I tried making grain free graham crackers and they were not that great (not pictured).

 Ok.
-The cracker part was horrible; not sweet enough, too soft, and overall bland.
+Trying to make the graham cracker at home was horrible: not sweet enough, too soft, and overall bland.
 However, I was able to save my ingredients by using the failed crackers in this recipe!
 They were great and no one complained!
-I hope you enjoy this recipe as much as we do.
-If you don’t have strawberries, use blueberries.
-They work great too!

 Ingredients